DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Problem Formulation and Framwork Description

-Where $D$ is the maximum flight distance of UAVs.
-The objective function (\ref{objectivefunction}) aims to maximize the total number of executed tasks.
-Constraints (\ref{constraint1}) to (\ref{constraint3}) ensure that each task can be executed once at most.
-Constraint (\ref{constraint4}) restricts all the UAVs must depart from and return to the depot.
-Constraint (\ref{constraint5}) is the constraint of flight distance for each UAV.
-Subtours are eliminated with constraints (\ref{constraint6}) and (\ref{constraint7}).
+\end{small} where the objective function (\ref{objectivefunction}) aims to maximize the total number of completed or executed tasks; Constraints (\ref{constraint1}) to (\ref{constraint3}) ensure that each task can be completed once at most; Constraint (\ref{constraint4}) restricts that all the UAVs must depart from and return to the depot; Constraint (\ref{constraint5}) ensures the compliance of the maximum flight distance for each UAV; Subtours are eliminated with constraints (\ref{constraint6}) and (\ref{constraint7}).